truamy/README/README.md

 ### Birkman
 * **Interests**: As a **Blue**, I'm a *thinker*.
 I like to create, discover new ways to solve problems, plan how to do things, and consider the future.
 I also like time for reflection.
 * **Usual Behavior**: As a **Green**, I'm a natural *communicator*.
 Alignment is important to me.
 I collaborate, help, teach, and advocate for people.
 * **Needs/Stress Behavior**: As a **Blue**, when I am stressed I can be indecisive and fatigued.
 I can become self-critical, idealistic, and impractical.
 When I am in this state, what I need is time to make complex decisions.
 I need time alone or with one or two others.
-I also respond well to people encourage trust and fairness, don't interrupt me unnecessarily, and invite my input.
+I also respond well to people who encourage trust and fairness, don't interrupt me unnecessarily, and invite my input.

 ### Gallup StrengthsFinder
 * **Individualization**: draws upon the uniqueness of individuals to create successful teams